International Student Application Information

 Requesting Waiver of Application Requirements

-Please contact the Director of International Recruitment, JP Yates if you’d like to ask us about waiving an application requirement.
+Please contact the Office of Admissions if you’d like to ask us about waiving an application requirement.

 - Submit all your application documents under the same name.